Interest-Only Lifetime Mortgages Explained

 Interest-only lifetime mortgage calculator

 The amount of equity you can release will be determined by your specific lifetime mortgage arrangement, which will likely be tailored around your circumstances.
-The amount of equity you own, your age, credit score, the type of property, and the lender you deal with can all make an impact.
+The amount of equity you own, your age, credit score, property type, and the lender you deal with can all impact this.

-If you want to get an idea about the level of equity you can release with this sort of scheme, try our calculator below.
-Keep in mind that it will give you useful estimates to work with, but for accurate and true figures, it’s best to discuss your particular property and individual finances with a specialist equity release mortgage advisor.
+If you want to know the level of equity you can release with this sort of scheme, try our calculator below.
+Remember that it will give you useful estimates.
+Still, for accurate and true figures, it’s best to discuss your particular property and individual finances with a specialist equity release mortgage advisor.

 Equity Release Calculator